Difference Between Sale and Agreement to Sell A Complete Guide

 Definition

 Sale refers to a conveying of the possession of goods from the seller to the buyer at a consideration paid or promised.
-It is regulated in Section 54 of the Transfer of Property Act, 1882 and Section 52 in the Indian Contract Act, 1872.
+The Transfer of Property Act, 1882 regulates this under Section 54, while Section 52 of the Indian Contract Act, 1872 also governs it.
+Therefore, these laws clearly define the rights and obligations of the parties involved in a sale or agreement to sell.

 Key Features